ansible/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 Windows SSH Setup
 `````````````````
-Ansible 2.8 has added experimental support for using SSH to connect to a
+Ansible 2.8 has added an experimental SSH connection for Windows managed nodes.
-Windows host.

 .. warning::
     Use this feature at your own risk!